JasonO12/jasonott-csp3/createTask.md

 #### 3a i.

 - The overall purpose of the program is to create a game where a player will face a computer.
 A player will input a number of marbles, and the computer will also select a number of marbles.
 The player will then guess if the computer chose an odd or even number of marbles, as will the computer.
 If the player is right, they get a point, and if the computer is right, it gets a point.
-The scoreboard is displayed at the top of the page, as is a list of past inputs from the player and computer.
+The scoreboard is displayed at the top of the page, as are lists of past inputs from the player and computer.

 #### 3a ii.